 The basics on optimizing your image filenames:

 - Don’t use random words or random numbers, such as image1.jpg or 354364363.jpg .
 That means nothing to no one and nothing to Google

 - Include the keywords selected for your page within the image name

 - If you’re optimizing for SKU numbers or part numbers, do include those in your product image filenames

 Code Optimization & On Site Technical SEO

-I don't want to get too technical in this section, because you'll need to be technical to do these things, but I'll go through some of the common issues I look at when doing a technical SEO audit scan.
+I don’t want to get too technical in this section, because you’ll need to be technical to do these things, but I’ll go through some of the common issues I look at when running an on page SEO campaign.

 What to look for when doing code / technical optimization: